zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 ## Conclusion

-This article has presented several methods for sampling the most common types of analytic participating media.
-They are particularly useful for modeling low-frequency density variations.
+This article has presented several methods for sampling common types of analytic participating media.
+They are particularly useful for modeling low-frequency variations of density.
 While planetary atmospheres cannot be sampled analytically, the proposed numerical approach works well in practice.
 I look forward to faster and simpler methods which will be undoubtedly discovered by the rendering community.

 ## Acknowledgments